Adekemi02/hng13-stage03-devops/RUNBOOK.md

     *   If only one pool is affected, follow the same investigation steps as the Failover Alert.
     *   If **both** pools are affected, this indicates a systemic issue (e.g., database connectivity problem, bad deployment, shared dependency failure).
 4.  **Mitigation:**
     *   If only one pool is affected, consider a manual failover to the healthy pool while you investigate the failed one.
-See [Manual Pool Switching](#manual-pool-switching) below.
     *   If both pools are affected, the priority is to restore service.
 This may require rolling back a recent deployment or fixing the underlying systemic issue.

 ---